Gunnar Jakobsen

 Gunnar Jakobsen (7 January 1916 – 22 April 1992) was a Norwegian banker and politician for the Liberal Party.

-He was born in Tromsø, took secondary school, commerce school and banking school.
-He was hired in the savings bank Tromsøysundets Sparebank in 1938 and was their CEO from 1960.
-Multiple banks consolidated into Sparebanken Nord, where Jakobsen served as CEO until his retirement.
+He was born in Tromsø, where he went to secondary school, commerce school and banking school.
+He was hired by the savings bank Tromsøysundets Sparebank in 1938 and was their CEO from 1960.
+Multiple banks consolidated into Sparebanken Nord, where Jakobsen was CEO until his retirement.
 Jakobsen was a leading banker in Troms, being chairman of Storebrand's regional branch, Fellesbanken's local branch and several businesses in the city.

 A leading cultural figure in Tromsø, he also chaired the boards of Troms Folkemuseum, the Nordnorsk Musikkonservatorium and the Sandnessund Bridge Authority.
-He chaired Troms Liberal Party and served as a deputy representative to the Parliament of Norway from Troms during the term 1958–1961, albeit without meeting in parliamentary session.
+He chaired the Troms Liberal Party and was a deputy representative to the Parliament of Norway from Troms during the term 1958 to 1961, albeit without meeting in parliamentary session.